IrvingZha0/lab-bcos/docs/CNS.md

 Send transaction successfully: 0x56e2267cd46fddc11abc4f38d605adc1f76d3061b96cf4026b09ace3502d2979
 ```

-> **For overload function, needs to specify the complete function prototype, other than just the function name.**:
+> **The overload function needs to specify the complete function prototype other than just the function name.**:

 When call get()， "func" is "get()";
 When call get(uint256 i), "func" is "get(uint256)";